Lac de Paladru

 Lake Paladru (Lac de Paladru, nicknamed "Lac Bleu" by local residents) is a small lake located in the Isère département of Auvergne-Rhône-Alpes, near Charavines, in France.

 The lake was formed by the glacier of the Rhône.
-It is 5.3 kilometres long and 1.2 kilometres wide when full, the maximum depth is 36 metres.
+It is 5.3 kilometres long and 1.2 kilometres wide when full.
+The maximum depth is 36 metres.
 The lake is shared between four municipalities and two cantons.
 It is the fifth largest natural lake of glacier origin in France.

-It is a major archaeological site, with several protected natural areas that are inaccessible by the public.
+It is a major archaeological site, with several protected natural areas that are inaccessible to the public.

 Geography

 Location

 Lake Paladru is located in the Isère département, in the region of the Miocene hills of Bas-Dauphiné called "Terres froides" and between the towns of Voiron and La Tour-du-Pin.
 It extends in a north-east or south-west orientation over 5.3 kilometres for a width of 650 metres.
 The average depth is 25 metres, with a maximum depth of 36 metres.
 The lake contains 97 million m³ of water, and is located 492 metres above sea level.

 Four municipalities share the lake; Charavines to the south, Villages du Lac de Paladru (merge of Le Pin and Paladru in 2017) to the west and north, Montferrat and Bilieu to the east.

 The main beaches are located at the northern and southern ends, the shores on the side have a steeper gradient.